TrellixVulnTeam/swahilipython_SCMU/Doc/faq/design.rst

        method()

 It's suggested that you use a prefix for the method names, such as ``visit_`` in this example.
-Without such a prefix, if values are coming from an untrusted source, an attacker would be able to call any method on your object.
+Without such a prefix, if values are coming kutoka an untrusted source, an attacker would be able to call any method on your object.